SaaS

 Should we negotiate the vendor's standard terms or draft our own?

 It depends on which side you are on.
-For customers, negotiating amendments to the vendor’s standard terms is usually more practical than drafting bespoke agreements.
+For customers, negotiating amendments to the vendor’s standard terms is usually more practical than drafting customer-specific agreements.
 Focus negotiation effort on the data protection addendum, security schedule, exit mechanics and sector-specific regulatory requirements.
 For vendors selling into regulated sectors, investing in standard terms that already address telecoms, payments and financial services requirements avoids protracted negotiation on every deal.
-For high-value or high-risk procurements, a bespoke agreement may be justified on either side.
+For high-value or high-risk procurements, a customer-specific agreement may be justified on either side.

 Does a SaaS agreement need a separate data protection addendum?